sivangichatterjee/intelligent-bistro/README.md

 # Wokwise

 An AI-powered Asian fusion bistro ordering app.
-Built as a 2-day internship submission for Viridien.
+Built as an internship submission for Viridien.

 ---